-Not able to access healthcare in your new country without it
+The ability to access quality healthcare in your new country

-Residency Visas require you to have private healthcare
+Visas and residence permits can require you to have private healthcare

-National Healthcare doesn’t cover the services you need
+National healthcare might not cover the services you need

-Nevertheless, national healthcare coverage usually excludes many services such as dental and optical care.
-Many Expats choose to take out private health insurance in addition to the local healthcare to cover additional eventualities.
+Many Expats choose to take out private health cover in addition to the local healthcare to cover additional eventualities.

-Overseas health insurance offers a personalized insurance plan that allows you to live abroad and to travel without gaps in your health cover.
-Moreover, it can save you the hassle of taking out travel insurance and dealing with paperwork every time you travel.
+Overseas health insurance offers a personalized plan that allows you to live abroad and to travel without gaps in your health cover.
+Moreover, it can save you the hassle of taking out a travel policy and dealing with paperwork every time you travel.
 You may need to choose overseas health insurance for Expats if you:

 How much does Expat health insurance cost?

-Your age and your medical history can also affect the cost of your health insurance.
-Many health insurance companies automatically increase the cost or terminate the health insurance cover for clients over a certain age (usually over 65 or70).
+Age and your medical history can also affect the cost of your cover.
+Check to make sure that you are covered without big costs increases as you get older.
 It is important that you are aware of any such automatic changes in your plan.

-Although not all companies cover all pre-existing conditions, many insurers have updated their policies on this matter.
+Although not all companies cover all pre-existing conditions, many providers have updated their policies on this matter.
 This change is positive.
-In any case, it is recommended that you highlight any health conditions or chronic illnesses in your health insurance contract.
+In any case, it is recommended that you highlight any health conditions or chronic illnesses in your application.
 This transparency will ensure that you don’t have issues with rejected claims in the future.

-To receive an accurate cost for your Expat health insurance plan, we advise you to request quotes from at least four different companies.
+To receive an accurate cost for your requirements, we advise you to request quotes from a range of companies.
 Carefully compare their services, inclusions, exclusions, and costs.
-From there you can decide on the insurer that best fits your needs and budget.
+From there you can decide on the company that best fits your needs and budget.